ADHD Assessment & Treatment

 You suspect ADHD but don't want to jump straight to Adderall.
 You want someone to investigate properly before prescribing anything.

 Good instinct.
-40% of focus issues have medical causes that stimulants won't fix.
+A meaningful share of focus issues have medical contributors that stimulants alone won't fix — iron, thyroid, sleep, hormones, and medication side effects all matter.

 The Failed Treatment